The Smartphones For Senior Citizens

 - Signal Strength of Service Provider – Check the signal strengths of the different cellphone companies at the residence of the senior citizen.
 Get a subscription from the one that has a descent signal and a service provider most common to the other members of the family.

-- Type of Subscription – As much as possible, get an affordable postpaid subscription for a senior citizen’s use.
+- Type of Subscription – As much as possible, get the best mobile plans for a senior citizen’s use.
 This is to avoid the inconvenience of loading a prepaid account and the big initial expense in buying the unit.
 Smartphones with the recommended screen size can be had for free for as low as Ph₱350.00 monthly postpaid plan that goes with unlimited calls and texts to subscribers of the same service provider.

 Lastly, my experience revealed that cellular phone companies have some requirements that many senior citizens cannot provide if the postpaid account will be applied under their names.
 In such a case, the postpaid subscription will have to be in the name of a guardian or last option will be for a prepaid subscription with the smartphone unit to be bought in cash.